-Conversations About Philosophy, Volume 2 is now available in electronic format and paperback format on all major booksellers, including:
+Conversations About Philosophy, Volume 2 is now available in hardcover, paperback and electronic format on all major booksellers, including:

 This Ideas Roadshow Collection includes the following 5 Ideas Roadshow Conversations plus a detailed preface highlighting the connections between the different books.
 Each individual book is broken into chapters with a detailed introduction and questions for discussion at the end of each chapter: